Asparagopsis: From research to production

 Subsequent to the Australian study, CSIRO established FutureFeed Pty Ltd., which holds the global intellectual property (IP) rights for the use of Asparagopsis for livestock feed, with the aim of significantly reducing enteric methane emissions in ruminants.
 In 2020, FutureFeed won a Food Planet Prize worth $1 million.
 The importance of the product is as a food supplement.

 FutureFeed aims to support this use of Asparagopsis and licenses its IP accordingly.
-CH4 Global, with research and production facilities in Australia and New Zealand, was the first licensee.
-Others include Sea Forest, also in Australia, Symbrosia and Blue Ocean Barns in the US, and Volta Greentech in Sweden.
+CH4 Global, with research and production facilities in Australia, was the first licensee.
+Its former New Zealand assets are now owned and operated by Asparagopsis Technologies.
+Other licensees include Sea Forest, also in Australia, Symbrosia and Blue Ocean Barns in the US, and Volta Greentech in Sweden.

-Some organizations, including CH4 Global, Sea Forest, Blue Ocean Barns, and Greener Grazing, are developing methods for the large-scale cultivation of Asparagopsis, either in land-based and ocean hatchery systems.
+Some organizations, including CH4 Global, Sea Forest, Blue Ocean Barns, Greener Grazing, and Asparagopsis Technologies, are developing methods for the large-scale cultivation of Asparagopsis, either in land-based and ocean hatchery systems.

 As interest from the investment community has grown, several companies have obtained series A venture capital financing: Blue Ocean Barns received US$20 million, CH4 Global received an initial US$13 million, and Symbrosia US$7 million.

 In 2022–23, Meat & Livestock Australia published a study of the use of Asparagopsis with canola oil as a carrier, in the "finishing diet" of penned Wagyu cattle.
 It resulted in a 28% reduction in methane (CH4) production.
 However, there was also persistently reduced liveweight, liveweight gain, and a trend to reduced carcase weight.